arnold-c/reproducible-research/guideline.md

 ### Creating a notebook

-You can either open up the anaconda navigator and then Jupyter Notebooks, or open Jupyter Notebooks directly.
+You can either open up the anaconda navigator and then Jupyter notebooks, or open Jupyter notebooks directly.
 Once open, navigate to the directory you would like to create the notebook in (*If you are using a version control system like git, then you should be within the project's repository*)

 Select the **New** button in the top right corner, and then select the language you would like to program in (*this assumes that you have downloaded an appropriate `kernel` if you would like to use a language other than `python`*)